ymmah/shamir39b/specification.md

-# Shamir Mnemonics Specification
+# Shamir Mnemonics Specification (shamir39b)

 # DRAFT

 ## Motivation

-BIP39 Mnemonics are a simple way to back up an entire wallet.
-The downside of mnemonics is if they're shared with others the private keys may be compromised from lack of security of those it's shared with.
+BIP39 mnemonics provide a simple, human-readable backup of an entire wallet.
+But a challenge to securely storing the backup is that anyone with a copy of the mnemonic gains access to the funds.

-Splitting a secret into components using Shamir's Secret Sharing Scheme (SSSS) alleviates this risk, but the benefit of using human readable words is lost since secrets are typically encoded in a binary format.
+[Shamir's Secret Sharing Scheme](https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing) (SSSS) alleviates this risk by securely dividing sensitive data into pieces which can be distributed among trusted parties such that several must be combined to reconstruct the original message.
+But with existing tooling, the benefit of using human readable words is lost as the output is typically encoded into sequences of hexadecimal "gibberish".

-This proposal is a way to split a BIP39 mnemonic into parts via SSSS without losing the benefits of the original mnemonic encoding.
-This is achieved by encoding the SSSS shares as mnemonics themselves, which can then be distributed to others with much lower risk of the private keys of the original mnemonic being compromised or lost.
+This proposal is a way to split a BIP39 mnemonic into pieces via SSSS while maintaining the benefits of the original mnemonic encoding.
+This is achieved by encoding the SSSS shares themselves as mnemonics, which can then be distributed to others with reduced risk of private keys being exposed or lost if one or a few shares are compromised or misplaced.

+## Version

+This specification, referred to as "shamir39b", is a modification to the original [shamir39](https://github.com/iancoleman/shamir39/blob/master/specification.md) specification proposed by Ian Coleman.
+It adds the ability to include freeform text alongside the original wallet seed mnemonic, which can be used for storing a passphrase ("25th" seed word), safe code, or other small amount of secret information which will be revealed when the pieces are combined.

+## Operation

+The original BIP39 mnemonic you type in is converted to its binary representation.

+A 5 bit prefix is constructed as follows:

+- First 2 bits: Indicates number of padding bits.
+- Next 3 bits: Indicates number of mnemonic words present, as follows: 000 = 0 words, 001 = 12 words, 010 = 15 words, 011 = 18 words, 100 = 21 words, 101 = 24 words.  i.e. 0 for none, otherwise # words = value * 3 + 9.
+For now, values of 110 and 111 are reserved).

+Next come the padding bits (between zero and 3 of them).
+These are required to ensure the secret ends on a 4-bit boundary suitable for conversion to hexadecimal format.

+Then the bits corresponding to the mnemonic you are splitting (exactly 11 bits per word).

+Finally, the remaining bits are the passphrase (if there is one).
+If you only used ASCII characters (0 to 127) they are encoded as 7 bits per character.
+If you used any characters outside of this range, then the passphrase instead begins with a standard UTF-16 Byte Order Marker (0xFF 0xFE) followed by 16 bits per character in your passphrase.

+All of the bits above make up your secret, which is converted to hex and fed into an SSSS algorithm to create shares.

+The generated shares are then wrapped with some additional indicators to aid in reconstruction (below) and finally converted to BIP39 mnemonics.

+No additional checkdigits are implemented at present, but it's being discussed.

+The structure used in Shamir39b was hacked together in a hurry and will likely change.

-## Components
+## Share Components

-Shamir Mnemonics are encoded into 3 components - the Version, the Parameters, and the Shamir Share.
+Each share produced consists of 3 components: Version, Parameters, and the Shamir Share.

 The encoded components are concatenated together to form a Shamir Mnemonic.

 ### First Component is Version

-The first component is the single word shamir39.
+The first component is the single word shamir39b.

 This prevents mixing incompatible mnemonics and allows upgrading the implementation in the future.